 And that's the catch: appearance is one thing, the reality is another.
 Free photos from dedicated sites are certainly waived for free usage under a form of Creative Commons, Public Domain or similar license.
 But that is not enough to make them safe to use in commercial work.
 If no one checks the images' legal background and there's any irregularity… then guess what: you'll be in trouble just as if you had right-click downloaded a photo from Google images.

 If you like options, you can check out our massive list of the Best Stock Photo Sites with 20 options in stock photo agencies!
+If you are ready to purchase – go check out our guide where to buy stock photos, but not before reviewing the top 10 most downloaded images in 2018 from top stock photo agencies to help you know what kind of photos you should definitely buy!

 If you've never used stock photos before, make sure to read our beginners guide to Royalty-free stock photos from beginning to end!
+We also have several rebates and exclusive coupon codes like our Shutterstock coupon code or this iStock promo code here.

 What is a Creative Commons License